For women with PCOS, chronic stress is a critically important issue.

 A stress response include a release of a variety of stress hormones (primarily cortisol), an increase in blood sugar, muscle tightening, a rise in blood pressure, increased pulse rate, and rapid, shallow breathing.
 This is your "fight or flight" response to a situation you're presented with.

 Stress hormones may contribute to ovarian cysts, anxiety, depression, excessive eating, weight gain (especially in your mid-section), infertility, chronic inflammation, miscarriage, cardiovascular disease, diabetes, premature birth or lower birth weight, and more.

-Effective management of stress is critically important to women with PCOS because research from the University Hospital of Essen in Germany has shown that you are more sensitive to stress than other women are.
+Effective management of stress is critically important to women with polycystic ovary syndrome because research from the University Hospital of Essen in Germany has shown that you are more sensitive to stress than other women are.

-In this study, 32 women with polycystic ovary syndrome and 32 non-PCOS women had to compleete a public speaking assignment.
-Biochemical measurements showed the women with PCOS had a more stressful public speaking experience compared to the other women.
+In this study, 32 women with polycystic ovary syndrome and 32 non-PCOS women had to complete a public speaking assignment.
+Biochemical measurements showed the women with this disease had a more stressful public speaking experience compared to the other women.